pymc-devs/pytensor/doc/tutorial/shape_info.rst

 .. _shape_info:

 ============================================
-How Shape Information is Handled by Pytensor
+How Shape Information is Handled by PyTensor
 ============================================

-Currently, information regarding shape is used in the following ways by Pytensor:
+Currently, information regarding shape is used in the following ways by PyTensor:

 - To remove computations in the graph when we only want to know the shape, but not the actual value of a variable.
 This is done with the